 - 1. Full admission to UVa-Wise TEP; - 2.
 A cumulative grade point average of 2.5 or better in all course work completed at UVa-Wise and an overall cumulative grade point average of 2.5 or better from all colleges and universities attended; - 3.
 Satisfactory completion of the professional education courses which are requirements for the prerequisite to the teaching internship. - 4.
-Satisfactory completion of at least six semester hours of course work on the main campus at UVa-Wise;

-- 5. Completion of all general education requirements prescribed by UVa-Wise; - 6.
+Satisfactory completion of at least six semester hours of course work on the main campus at UVa-Wise; - 5.
+Completion of all general education requirements prescribed by UVa-Wise; - 6.
 Receive the tuberculin test, which can be administered by the College's Health Services nurse or physician.
 The TB test must be completed less than one year prior to the date on which the internship experience will begin; - 7.
 Demonstration of interpersonal skills required to establish and maintain successful professional relationships with the pupils, parents, teachers and supervisors in the school community; - 8.
 Earn a grade of "C-" or better in all professional education courses; and - 9.
-Submit passing scores for the appropriate PRAXIS II Specialty Area Test, the VCLA, and the RVE, if required. - 10.
+Submit passing scores for the appropriate PRAXIS II Specialty Area Test, the VCLA, and the RVE, if required by June 1 if planning to register for an internship in the upcoming fall semester, or by Nov.
+1 if planning to register for an internship in the upcoming spring semester. - 10.
 Completion of background check and fingerprinting, prior to beginning internship.